paulhuggett/ifx/docs/index.md

 ## rld

 [rld](https://github.com/SNSystems/llvm-project-prepo/tree/master/rld) is the program repository aware linker.
-It does not used intermediate object files, and is designed with a minimal feature set for the fastest links!
+It does not use intermediate object files, and is designed with a minimal feature set for the fastest links!

 ## Internal Fixups in rld